ibm-watson-iot/functions/README.md

       <br>

 - BaseAggregator <br>
-  Used to build a custom function that aggregates over data at a specified granularity.
+  Used to build a custom-function that aggregates over data at a specified granularity.
 Monitor supports "Daily" granularity by default, with options to set up and custom granularity.
 There are two types of bases aggregator classes that derive from this class <br>
   You can